New monument will pay tribute to history of past Ceredo-Kenova schools

 “I love history,” he added.
 “That’s one of the main reasons I wanted to do this.”

 On Monday morning, a fleet of trucks poured cement for the base of the monument.
-Griffith said the finished product will be able to be seen from the Rt.
-60 going in both directions and will bear the names of each Ceredo-Kenova Elementary, CKHS and Ward-Craycraft Stadium.
+Griffith said the finished product will be able to be seen from U.S. 60 going in both directions and will bear the names of Ceredo-Kenova Elementary, CKHS and Ward-Craycraft Stadium.